LFGM Rating: 2

+I enjoy multiple types of gameplay, often within the same narrative.
 I love a good dungeon crawl, kicking doors and bashing monsters.
 I also love political intrigue, romantic adventure, desperate journeys, and war campaigns.
 I'm not fond of horror, Monty Haul, or including out-of-genre elements like super heroes or the like.

 Some elements I like to have in my games: